How do the unshakeable mountains reveal the timeless art of patience, perseverance, and peace? (2025)

 Obstacles to becoming like a steadfast summit and how to overcome them

-We face erosion of spirit, just like rock faces wear down.
-Recognizing emotional erosion helps us stop sliding away from our purpose.
-The question of how unshakeable mountains show patience, perseverance, and peace guides us.
-Even mighty peaks need care to stay strong.
+We face erosion of spirit much like rock faces wear down over time.
+By recognizing emotional erosion early, we can stop ourselves from slowly drifting away from our purpose.
+The quiet strength of unshakeable mountains—marked by patience, perseverance, and peace—offers guidance.
+Even the mightiest peaks require care to remain strong.

 emotional erosion

-We look for signs of a weakening base.
-Signs include chronic fatigue, drifting goals, snap decisions, and growing reactivity.
-We can use simple tools to measure our state and rebuild a strong foundation.
+We learn to watch for signs of a weakening foundation: chronic fatigue, drifting goals, impulsive decisions, and heightened reactivity.
+With simple tools, we can assess our inner state and begin the work of rebuilding a solid, resilient base.

 Recognizing emotional erosion and rebuilding a strong rock foundation